lukasz-wal/vehicle-verification/README.md

         7. Charlie changes the first broken element
           > Charlie exercises AddRepairItem to add the first repair item to the list with the cost

-        10. Charlie finish repair
+        10. Charlie finishes repair
           > Charlie exercises FinishRepair to change the status of the repair process contract to Finished and
           > The cost of these repaired items is calculated

-        11. Bob check the repair
+        11. Bob checks the repair
           > Bob exercises ConfirmRepair after positive verification of the repair process

         12. Finish the repair process and the vehicle can be used or can be sold